RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 .. note::

 	Charly25ac should be powered by DC 13.8V Power Supply that can provide at least 4 A of constant power.
-	Make sure that is turned off and then use DC power cord with Anderson Power Pole™ connector **(1)** to connect it with Charly25ac.
+	Make sure that is turned off and then use DC power cord with Anderson Power Pole™ connector **(1)** to connect it with module.
 	RED wire is positive (+) while BLACK wire is negative (-), double check to not mix the colours or polarity!
 	Don’t turn on the power supply yet.

 9. Put STEMlab in SDR mode:

-10. Make sure your computer is connected to same local area network as STEMlab
+	* Make sure your computer is connected to same local area network as STEMlab
-11. Open your WEB browser and connect to your STEMlab (http://redpitaya.readthedocs.io/en/latest/doc/quickStart/first.html)
+	* Open your WEB browser and connect to your STEMlab (http://redpitaya.readthedocs.io/en/latest/doc/quickStart/first.html)

-12. Start SDR HPSDR web application first.
+	* Start SDR HPSDR web application first.

 .. image :: hpsdr_icon.png
    :alt: icon